Vision Statement

 I'm pleased to announce the Waikanae team selected by the Bridge Advisory Group (BAG) is as follows:

-Open/Open: Graham Cheater and Pryor Rowland
+Open/Open: John Donbavand and Pryor Rowland

 Open Restricted: Angela Gattsche and Helen Walker